How do I find out if I am eligible for adjustments?

 When are my exams?

 Where the main exam is scheduled to start at 14:30 or 18:00, if you have adjustments your exam will start at 15:30.
+These timings will be confirmed in the information you receive after the publication of the main exam timetable.
+Please note that these timings only refer to in-person examinations, and that online examinations have varied start times.

 Where are my exams?

-In most cases students with adjustments are seated away from the main cohort in order to deliver your provisions.
+When sitting the exam in person, in most cases students with adjustments are seated away from the main cohort in order to deliver your provisions.
 These venues have specialist invigilators to provide your adjustments.

 After the main examination timetable is published you will receive details of your venues.
 It is essential you attend the venue you are advised to as you will not be allocated a seat in the main venue.